Thermalization in different phases of charged SYK model: Charged SYK model

-In this subsection we will consider quantum quenches in $(q=4)$ SYK model in the chaotic phase.
-We will study time evolution of the system after time-dependent perturbations with $(q=2)$ and $(q=6)$ interaction terms.
-So we will consider only bump quenches where the time-dependent term is turned on for a short time duration and completely turned off again.
-The system evolves non-trivially even after the perturbation has been turned off.
+In this subsection and the next subsection, we will consider quantum quenches in $(q=4)$ SYK model in the presence of chemical potential.
+We will study time evolution of the system after the system is taken out of equilibrium using time-dependent $q=2$ or $q=6$ SYK interaction terms.
+We will consider only bump quenches where the time-dependent term is turned on for a short time duration and completely turned off again.
+The time-dependent Hamiltonians are

+Starting from the liquid state, we find that the system evolves non-trivially even after the time-dependent perturbation has been turned off.
 The system thermalizes exponentially fast.

-The initial equilibrium state is prepared by solving the SD equations (\ref{rtSD1}) and (\ref{rtSD2}).
+The initial equilibrium state is prepared by solving the SD equations (\ref{rtSD1}) and (\ref{rtSD2}) without the $q=2$ and $q=6$ SYK terms.
 To perform the quantum quench, the KB equations (\ref{nKB1}) and (\ref{nKB2}) are solved numerically.
-The time dependent perturbations are turned on from $t_1,t_2=1 \times dt$ to $t_1,t_2=s \times dt$ where $dt$ is the size of the discrete time interval.
+The time dependent terms are turned on from $t_1,t_2=1 \times dt$ to $t_1,t_2=s \times dt$ where $dt$ is the discrete time step-size.

 Figure \ref{fig:eff_temp} is the plot of effective temperatures for quenches in different settings but with the final temperature $T_f\sim 0.55$.
 As we can see the effective temperature is non-monotonic in all the cases.
 Without chemical potential, the effective temperature settles down to the final value.
 But with chemical potential, the effective temperature oscillates before settling down to the final value.
 As we have mentioned earlier, we use (\ref{tempchem}) at small $\omega$ region to calculate the temperature.
 The oscillation of the effective temperature actually depends on the frequency cutoff that we used for calculating the temperature.
-Figure \ref{fig:temp_oscillation} are the plots of effective temperature calculated using different momentum cutoffs.
+Figure \ref{fig:temp_oscillation} are the plots of effective temperature calculated using different frequency cutoffs.

 Note that the value of the chemical potential changes during quenches.
-A quantity which does not change during quantum quenches using time-dependent SYK interactions is the spectral asymmetry frequency (SAF).
+As mentioned in section \ref{sec:intro}, The charge operator commutes with the time-dependent SYK interaction terms.
+So, the conserved charge does not change during our quench processes.
+Accordingly, the spectral asymmetry frequency (SAF) also does not change during the quench processes.
 As defined in (\ref{saf}), SAF is the position of the maximum of $G^R(\omega)G^A(\omega)$.
 Figure \ref{fig:saf} are the plots showing the position of SAF before and after a quantum quench.